redaGit/wk415/README.md

 ## Workshop
-The objective of the hands on section of this workshop is the following:
+The objectives of the hands on section of this workshop are the following:
 - Understand containerlab
 - Using containerlab to deploy virtual networks and troubleshooting
 - Build a DC fabric with leaf and spine